Gingrich ‘Super PAC’ Launched

-A super PAC is a new form of a political action committee, but with fewer restrictions.
-People can give freely to the super PAC and the group can raise as much money as it wants.
+Solutions 2012 is a “super PAC,” a new form of a political action committee that has fewer restrictions.
+People can give freely to the super PAC, and the group can raise as much money as it wants.
 The only catch is it cannot have any connection to the candidate’s campaign or a political party.

-The group’s founder and leader is Charlie Smith, 27, former chairman of the College Republican National Committee.
+The group’s founder and leader is 27-year-old Charlie Smith, a former chairman of the College Republican National Committee.
 He’s an Iowa native and law student at the University of Denver.

 “Going to things like the caucuses infected me with the political bug early on,” Smith said.